guitarrapc/UnityBuildRunner/README.md

 > **Note**: Linux/macOS don't need use this tool, just pass non string with `-logfile` argument to see log on stdout.

+# Motivation

+Unity Batch Build for Windows still not provide Unity Build log StdOut option, wheres macOS can check stdout with `-logfile` + no argument.
+This small tool provide realtime stdout logging for Jenkins, VSTS and others.

 # Installation

 Install with .NET Global Tool is the minimum cost.